yokoffing/Betterfox/README.md

 2) <b>PeskyFox:</b> unclutter the new tab page.
 Remove Pocket and form autofill.
 Adjust download preferences.
 Prevent Firefox from randomly going offline and serving annoying webpage notifications.
 3) <b>SecureFox:</b> remove Telemetry, Mozilla experiments, Google Safe Browsing, geolocation, and search engine suggestions in URL bar.
 Auto-upgrades HTTP content to HTTPS and adds various privacy enhancements — all without breaking webpages.
 You read that right.
 No breakage 😁

 Credit: Hours spent reviewing, condensing, and testing <a href="https://github.com/ghacksuserjs/ghacks-user.js">ghacks user.js</a>, about:config suggestions from websites and blogs, and keeping up with <a href="https://wiki.mozilla.org/Firefox/Roadmap/Updates">Mozilla updates</a>.
-(There is code taken directly from ghacks, and credit goes to them.)
+(Where there is similiarity to ghacks, credit goes to them.)

 ## Who is this setup for?
 <b>If you want a private, secure, fast browsing experience and don't want to deal with breakage, this setup is for you.</b> My objective is to make the defaults sufficient enough for the average privacy-minded user, but remain trouble-free enough that my grandmother could use it. <strike>(That puts a whole new twist on being a foxy grandma!)</strike> Edit: Sorry for the dad joke 😓